MEDICAL SECOND OPINION

 Juvenile Rheumatoid Arthritis (Childhood Rheumatism)

 It is a chronic disease characterized by persistent joint inflammation.
 Typical signs of joint inflammation are pain, swelling, and limitation of movement.
 Not every joint swelling, pain, and limitation of movement in children is JIA.
-Today, more than 100 diseases that can cause these joint complaints have been defined.
+Today, more than 100 diseases that can cause these common complaints have been defined.

 Psoriatic arthritis

-Arthritis; Non-microbial joint inflammation takes this name if it is associated with psoriasis.
-Psoriasis; It is a skin disease that usually occurs in the form of patches on the knees and elbows, causing flaking, peeling, redness and itching.
-Sometimes it can also cause changes in the nails.
+Arthritis: Non-microbial joint inflammation takes this name if it is associated with psoriasis.
+Psoriasis: It is a skin disease that usually occurs in the form of patches on the knees and elbows, causing flaking, peeling, redness, and itching.
+Sometimes, it can also cause changes in the nails.
 The skin disease may occur after or before the appearance of arthritis.
 This type of disease shows variability in terms of clinical findings and prognosis.
 Having someone else in the family with psoriasis is also a risk factor.

 Enthesitis-associated arthritis: Juvenile Spondyloarthropathy